illsk1lls/IPScanner/README.md

 For use with simple networks to get an up to date list of client: MAC Address, Vendor, IP Address, and Hostnames<br>

-External IP address and Domain are also displayed in the titlebar after initiating a scan.<br>
+External IP Address and Domain are also displayed in the titlebar after initiating a scan<br>